legraphista/newrelic-neo4j/README.md

 ## Description

-The plugin monitors various metrics of your Neo4J database like tits, transactions, storage and cache.
+The plugin monitors various metrics of your Neo4J database like hits, transactions, storage and cache.

 ___